5 Ways to Fight Racism and Xenophobia

 Racism is not stupidity — racism is hate.
 Racists constantly find excuses to expound their hatred — and in this current backdrop of the coronavirus, they've found yet another excuse.

-In January, Black Lives Matter, the global racial justice movement, was nominated for the 2021 Nobel Peace Prize, for the way its call for systemic change has spread around the world.
+Black Lives Matter, the global racial justice movement, was nominated for the 2021 Nobel Peace Prize for its struggle against racism and racially motivated violence.
+"BLM's call for systemic change has spread around the world, forcing other countries to grapple with racism within their own societies," Norwegian MP Petter Eide said in his nominating papers.
 Meanwhile, migrants and refugees — some literally running for their lives — continue to be met with suspicion and hostility.

 Gold saw food as one way to bridge the divide between people from different ethnic backgrounds.
 Learning about other cultures emphasizes the fact that we are all people and sends the message that racism and xenophobia will not be tolerated in a civil society.
 It is our job, as people, as parents, as citizens of the world, to combat racism and xenophobia wherever we can.
 Here are five ways:

 1. Celebrate other cultures

 Show your support for diverse ethnic groups in your community by attending, promoting or helping fund events run by local organizations and houses of worship that bring people together: festivals, film series, guest lectures, language classes and celebrations.
 Bring your children.

 Stand up for cultural diversity and inclusion by supporting local businesses run by immigrants.
 Try foods and recipes from a range of culinary traditions.
 Watch films from other countries with your kids and read them stories that celebrate diversity.